geometric-intelligence/ece594n/hw_papers/README.md

 - Create a new folder inside `hw_papers` called [first-author-title-year].
 - Inside this folder:
   - Add a environment.yml with the Python packages required to run your code.
-Note that you ca
   - Add Python files as needed.
-  - Add a Jupyter notebook called `main.ipynb` that showcases the technique from your paper.
+  - Add a Jupyter notebook, or a Google Colab, called `main.ipynb` that showcases the technique from your paper.
 Needs to run in class.
   - Add a PDF with the slides from your presentation in class (30 minutes).

 3. Submit your Pull Request.
 - Submit your work as a [Pull Request (PR)](https://opensource.com/article/19/7/create-pull-request-github) to this GitHub repository.
-- Your code should pass the GitHub Action tests: it will automatically verify that your code runs, and that your code is clean.
 - You can submit code to your PR (i.e., modify your PR) anytime until the day of your presentation.

-4. Prepare your presentation, using the following structure:
+4. Prepare your presentation (30 min), using the following structure:

 - Introduction
 - Related Works
+- Background
 - Methods
 - Results
+- Demonstration of the code.

 Use the figures of the paper as much as possible.
 You can show YouTube videos.